Class Iterator

 Initialize this iterator to access a data set in data.
 The type of data is specific to the iterator implementation.
 An iterator may also access some implicit data set, in which case data isn't specified at all.

-The iterator initially points to the first item in the data set, if there is any.
+The iterator initially points to before the first item in the data set, if there is any.

 The iterator does not need to support being reused, so this function is typically declared protected.